CodeSecure-Inc/vscode-codesonar/README.md

 Now that you know the basic theory of operation, you can experiment with the setings, create your own tasks, modify the code to fix errors or introduce new one, and apply this to a full project.

 # Define a Baseline Analysis
-The CodeSonar extension for VSCode allows you to compare two analyses and download only newer warnings.
+The CodeSonar extension for VS Code allows you to compare two analyses and download only newer warnings.
 This saves time and allows you to focus on what is important.
 To unlock this feature, you need to define a baseline analysis against which to compare.
 If you recall, we named our first analysis *Baseline*.
-We will enter that analysis name in the **Baseline Analysis** setting, but you can select any full analysis in the project.
+We will enter that analysis name in the Baseline Analysis setting so that we won't be prompted to choose a baseline analysis when we request the new warnings.

 ![Define a baseline analysis example](resources/img/baseline.png)